00casio/Connect4-Eurecom/README.md

 - Choose the mean of communication
 - Choose the protocol
+- Communicate if rasp is human or AI
+- If AI: tell the level of difficulty
 - Make the differences between possible and definitive moves
 - Allow floating numbers